Declaration of Independence (Mexico)

-The Declaration of Independence of the Mexican Empire (Acta de Independencia del Imperio Mexicano) is the document by which the Mexican Empire declared independence from the Spanish Empire.
+The Declaration of Independence of the Mexican Empire (Acta de Independencia del Imperio Mexicano) is the document by which Mexico declared independence from Spain’s Spanish Empire.
 This founding document of the Mexican nation was drafted in the National Palace in Mexico City on September 28, 1821, by Juan José Espinosa de los Monteros, secretary of the Provisional Governmental Board.

 Three copies of the act were executed.
 One was destroyed in a fire in 1909.
 The other two copies are in the Museo Histórico de Acapulco Fuerte de San Diego in Acapulco and in the General Archive of the Nation in Mexico City.

 The document is 52.9 cm wide and 71.8 cm high.

 Background

 On September 27, 1821, eleven years and eleven days after the Grito de Dolores, the Army of the Three Guarantees headed by Agustín de Iturbide entered Mexico City, concluding the Mexican War of Independence.
 On September 28, Iturbide installed the Provisional Governing Board, comprising 38 people.
 The board was chaired by Antonio Pérez Martínez y Robles, and Juan José Espinosa de los Monteros was secretary.
 The board immediately elected the five members of the Regency of the Empire.

 On October 13 of the same year, Ramón Gutiérrez del Mazo, the first political chief of Mexico City, distributed a proclamation with the Declaration of Independence so all the people could read it, especially the courts, governors and military authorities, for them to publish it nationwide.